 Choose Light Roast First If You:

-- Drink your coffee black or with minimal additions
+Drink coffee black or with very little added.

 Cost and Availability: Practical Considerations